luke-sutton/Writerside-Web-Dev-Notes/topics/Implicit-Explicit-Conversions.md

 ### Explicit Conversions

-If the conversion is not considered safe and lossless the conversion must be made explicit.
+If the conversion is not considered safe the conversion must be made explicit.

 The syntax for this is placing the required type in brackets before the variable name.